mayngo-net/mayngo-net.github.io/index.markdown

 I am a writer and academic currently based in Prague, Czech Republic.
 I am Australian of Teo Chew Chinese-Cambodian descent.

-Some of my writing can be found in publications such as the _Sydney Review of Books_, _Mascara Literary Review_, _The&nbsp;Lifted Brow_ and _ZineWest_.
+Some of my writing can be found in publications such as the _Sydney Review of Books_, _Mascara Literary Review_, _The&nbsp;Lifted Brow_ and _diaCRITICS_.
 I am currently working on a novel.
+You can check out some of my [writing here](writings).

 I am the [Kill Your Darlings 2021 New Critic](https://www.killyourdarlings.com.au/2020/12/announcing-kyds-2021-new-critic-may-ngo/), focusing on translated literature.
 I answered [5 questions for _Liminal_ magazine](https://www.liminalmag.com/5-questions/may-ngo) about this Award.